groue/GRMustache/Guides/sample_code/localization.md

 Before diving in the sample code, let's first describe out strategy:

-1. We'll build the following string, the *localizable format string*:
+1. We'll build the following string, the *localizable format*:

     `Hello %@, do you know %@?`